Teach English in Vietnam

 Where to look

-There are plenty of websites you can use to find job openings, here are a few to start you off:
+There are plenty of websites you can use to find openings to teach English in Vietnam, here are a few to start you off:

 Another great way to find jobs is on Facebook.
 If you join the right groups you will find many jobs posted every day, and you can even post to advertise about yourself.
 Good groups to try are: